MicrosoftDocs/fabric-docs/docs/data-warehouse/sql-query-editor.md

 You can write your SQL query in the query editor window, which includes IntelliSense support.
 Once complete, select the **Run** button to execute the query.
 Query results appear in the results section.
 You can open the results in Excel for further analysis by selecting the **Open in Excel** button.

 As you work on your SQL query, the queries are automatically saved every few seconds.
-A “saving indicator” appears in your query tab at the bottom to indicate that your query is being saved.
+A "saving indicator" appears in your query tab at the bottom to indicate that your query is being saved.

 :::image type="content" source="media\sql-query-editor\save-indicator-sql-query.png" alt-text="Screenshot of the query editor window." lightbox="media\sql-query-editor\save-indicator-sql-query.png":::

 The SQL Query editor provides support for IntelliSense, code completion, syntax highlighting, client-side parsing and validation.
-Once you’ve written the T-SQL query, select **Run** to execute the query.
+Once you've written the T-SQL query, select **Run** to execute the query.
 The **Results** preview is displayed in the **Results** section.
 The **Open in Excel** button opens the corresponding T-SQL Query to Excel and executes the query, enabling you to view the results in Excel.

 ## Known limitations with warehouse editor